mzuther/StempelWerk/README.md

 **Default value: []**

-List with Python modules containing a `CustomCode` class that inherits `StempelWerk.CustomCodeTemplate`.
+List of Python modules, each containing a `CustomCode` class that inherits `StempelWerk.CustomCodeTemplate`.

 After creating the Jinja environment and loading Jinja extensions, each module will be imported, an instance of `CustomCode` created and